 Unfortunately, the research suggests that men are worse than women when it comes to being grateful.
-This makes for an emotionally lethal combination: tradition imposes housework and childcare on women, and then individual men forget to be grateful for their wives’ contributions—a habit that might have a lot to do with maintaining their own social power.
+This makes for an emotionally lethal combination: tradition imposes housework and childcare on women, and then individual men aren’t grateful for their wives’ contributions—a habit that might have a lot to do with maintaining their own social power.
 As psychologist Robert Emmons notes in his Greater Good essay, “Pay it Forward”:

 It has been argued that males in particular may resist experiencing and expressing gratefulness insomuch as it implies dependency and indebtedness.
 One fascinating study in the 1980s found that American men were less likely to regard gratitude positively than were German men, and to view it as less constructive and useful than their German counterparts.
 Gratitude presupposes so many judgments about debt and dependency that it is easy to see why supposedly self-reliant Americans would feel queasy about even discussing it.

 While the research evidence for this idea is scant, it personally resonates with me.
 Averages don’t tell us much about individuals, and certainly there are men who are better at gratitude than women.
 But I have struggled to weave gratitude into my life, and so do many men I know.

-My own answer is yes and no. Yes, individual women should express gratitude to the men in their lives for what they do, for the sake of positive reinforcement and marital sustainability.
+My own answer is yes and no. Yes, individual women should express gratitude to the men in their lives for what they do, for the sake of positive reinforcement, marital sustainability, and great in-home equality (as the research by Alberts and Threthewey suggests).
 But no, I don’t think women should be thankful to men as a group for changing so much in recent decades.
 They could have and should have evolved earlier than they did, when women started taking jobs in large numbers.

 This brings us to questions of power and how it shapes gratitude, which has been the subject of recent lab experiments.

-One 2011 study by Yeri Cho and Nathanael J. Fast paired two study participants and asked them to perform a task together—designating one the supervisor and the other the subordinate.
+One 2011 study by Yeri Cho and Nathanael J. Fast paired two participants and asked them to perform a task together—designating one the supervisor and the other the subordinate.
 The results were fascinating, and have useful implications for marriages.
 They found that gratitude from supervisors made subordinates happier, of course.
 But they also found that supervisors who had been challenged in any way by their subordinates were more likely to turn around and insult that person.